lianghuiyi-mia/huiyiliang.github.io/_pages/about.md

 My journey
 ======
+My academic journey kicked off in late 2023 when I won my first research scholarship and spent three months on my first project.
+That short run hooked me for life and made me realize research suits me way more than I expected.
+(/images/MUARC.png)

+People tell me academic work is boring and repeats the same motions.
+I beg to differ.
+I love poking at a question until it coughs up an answer.
+I’m the kind of person who enjoys digging deep, letting the data do the talking, and avoiding grandiose fluff.
+Turning messy evidence into a clear, logical story is equal parts painful and wildly addictive...

 <p>This map is generated from a Jupyter Notebook file in <a href="https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb">talkmap.ipynb</a>, which mines the location fields in the .md files in _talks/.</p>
 <iframe src="/talkmap/map.html" height="700" width="850" style="border:none;"></iframe>